core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## The 'instance-identifier' Type

-This specification supports two approaches for encoding an instance-identifier, one based on YANG Schema Item iDentifier (SID) as defined in {{sid}} and one based on names as defined in {{name}}.
+This specification supports two approaches for encoding an instance-identifier, one based on YANG Schema Item iDentifier as defined in {{sid}} and one based on names as defined in {{name}}.

 ### SIDs as instance-identifier {#instance-identifier-with-sid}